About the Project

 The experiences and contributions of San Diego’s Black community, from the city’s founding to today, have shaped modern day San Diego.
 This project aims to share and celebrate the history and stories of the leaders, advocates, athletes, and professionals who pushed for equity, equality, community development, and left their legacy on San Diego.

-The eight “Pioneers of Downtown” recognized this year are by no means comprehensive of all of San Diego but rather focusses on the persons that best depict the African-American experience in the downtown area from the 1880’s to the mid-20th century.
+The eight “Pioneers of Downtown” recognized through this project are by no means comprehensive of all of San Diego but rather focusses on the persons that best depict the African-American experience in the downtown area from the 1880’s to the mid-20th century.

 The Downtown San Diego Partnership, in collaboration with the San Diego African American Museum of Fine Arts and San Diego History Center, commissioned local artist Raquel Rhone to design a series of portraits honoring the eight “pioneers of Downtown” listed below.
-The portraits will be featured on pole banners placed along Market Street in Downtown San Diego during the month of June in commemoration of Juneteenth.
-The banner program will feature additional “Pioneers of Downtown” in future years.
+The portraits will be featured on pole banners placed along Broadway in Downtown San Diego during the month of February in honor of Black History Month.

 The “Downtown San Diego African-American Heritage Study” prepared by Mooney & Associates was an invaluable resource for information on the history of African Americans in Downtown San Diego.
 You can view the study here.